WhiskeySockets/baileys.wiki-site/docs/socket/privacy.md

 The return type isn't currently exposed, but that's a work in progress.

 ### Updating Privacy Settings
-Instead of one method to also update the privacy settings, Baileys exposes the following flurry of functions.
+Instead of one method to also update the privacy settings, Baileys exposes the following set of functions.
 Since they are mostly self-explanatory, I'll group them together instead.

 Here's a usage example: